overviewer/Minecraft-Overviewer/docs/config.rst

     the order in which they're specified::

         # Import the optimizers we need
-        from optimizeimages import pngnq, optipng
+        from .optimizeimages import pngnq, optipng

         worlds["world"] = "/path/to/world"